-He reached the pinnacle of Muay Thai when he won the Lumpinee World Championship three times in two separate weight classes, racking up an unbelievable record of 282-65-3 in the process.
+He reached the pinnacle of Muay Thai when he won the Lumpinee Stadium world championship three times in two separate weight classes, and racked up an unbelievable record of 282-65-3 in the process.

 In 2014, he sought a new challenge.
 Amnuaysirichoke made the transition from the ring to the cage.
 He joined ONE Championship, and won five consecutive matches to become the inaugural ONE Strawweight World Champion.
-With the victory, he became Thailand’s first ONE titleholder, and a two-sport world champion.
+With the victory, he also became Thailand’s first-ever ONE World Champion.

 At only 21 years of age, Pongsiri “The Smiling Assassin” Mitsatit is the youngest athlete on this list.
-Despite his young age, he is brilliantly sneaking his way into the strawweight world title conversation.
+Despite his young age, he is brilliantly sneaking his way into the strawweight world title picture.

-The 21-year-old farm boy is a Northern Thailand Muay Thai champion who has been rounding out his skills on a daily basis at Team Quest Thailand in his native Chiang Mai.
-Thus far, he has experienced a marvelous start to his professional career inside the cage.
+The farm boy is a Northern Thailand Muay Thai champion who has spent the majority of his career training out of Team Quest Thailand in his native Chiang Mai.
+Thus far, he has experienced marvelous results inside the cage.

-Similar to the aforementioned Amnuaysirichoke, Sagetdao “Deadly Star” Petpayathai rose up from poverty through Muay Thai to become a legendary champion.
+Similar to Amnuaysirichoke, Sagetdao “Deadly Star” Petpayathai rose up from poverty through Muay Thai to become a legendary world champion.

 The Northern Thailand prodigy, who took up the sport to help support his family, racked up 12 major Muay Thai titles, including a WBC Diamond Super Lightweight Title, a Rajadamnern World Championship, and four Lumpinee World Championships in multiple weight divisions.
 He also earned a awe-inspiring record of 162-62-1 in Muay Thai competition.

 In 2017, he sought out a new challenge — the ONE cage.
 So far, he has proven to be a natural, as he knocked out Kelvin Ong, Mahmoud Mohamed, and Jimmy “The Silencer” Yabo, all inside the opening round.
 All of that made the 31-year-old ONE Championship’s Breakthrough Star of 2017.